How to Care for Selvedge Denim

 You may want to invest in a quality detergent, specifically designed for denim.
 Consider an enzyme-free liquid laundry detergent.

-Alternatively, speak to a member of our team about our pre-purchase washing service.
+If you’re unsure of where to start with looking after your jeans, speak to a member of our team about our pre-purchase washing service.